 But what about the myth that protein is good for, well, everything?
 This one has been debunked for a while now.
 Too much protein overloads your system with nitrogen, which can cause fatigue.
 Excess protein has been linked to osteoporosis, degeneration, and weakening of the bones.

 The Food Combinations

 There are 6 food groups, each containing certain products.
 For example group, A contains vegetables and protein sources, along with healthy fats.
-Group B is all carbohydrate.
-Group C and D are fruit and cheeses and E and F concern milk, curdled products and bananas.
+Group B is all carbohydrates.
+Group C and D are fruit and cheeses and E and F concern milk, curdled products, and bananas.
 There’s a bit more to it than this, but this is the general situation.

 The one small catch is group D. It is the “acidic fruits” category.
 Anything in this group should be eaten alone.
 There’s no combining it with other groups, or anything from the same group.
 Simply put, if you want an orange, eat it.
 Or better yet, eat 5 or 6, just don’t eat anything else at that meal.

 George Lockhart’s Nutrition System – Conor McGregors Personal Nutrition Coach